reverentgeek/okta.github.io/_source/_posts/2019-08-02-build-a-simple-crud-app-with-aspnetcore-mysql-and-twilio.md

 * [Build a CRUD App with ASP.NET Core 2.2 and SQL Server](/blog/2019/04/24/crud-app-aspnet-core-sql-server)
 * [Build a Simple CRUD App with ASP.NET Core and Vue](/blog/2018/08/27/build-crud-app-vuejs-netcore)

-As always, leave comments below and don’t forget to follow us on [Twitter](https://twitter.com/oktadev) and subscribe to our [YouTube](https://www.youtube.com/c/oktadev) channel.
+As always, leave comments below and don't forget to follow us on [Twitter](https://twitter.com/oktadev) and subscribe to our [YouTube](https://www.youtube.com/c/oktadev) channel.